 New Accounting Pronouncements-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard amends the existing guidance and requires lessees to recognize on the balance sheet assets and liabilities for the rights and obligations created by those leases with lease terms longer than twelve months.
-This guidance is effective for interim and annual reporting periods beginning after December 15, 2018, and is to be applied using a modified retrospective approach.
-Early adoption is permitted.
-The Company is currently in the process of evaluating the impact of adoption of this ASU on the Company's consolidated financial statements.
-Based on its preliminary assessment, the Company anticipates that the adoption of this standard will have a material impact on the Company's consolidated financial statements, as all long-term leases will be capitalized on the consolidated balance sheet.
-The majority of the Company's consolidated lease portfolio represents leases of real estate for centers, corporate offices, and call centers.
+This guidance is effective for interim and annual reporting periods beginning after December 15, 2018, with early adoption permitted, and is to be applied using a modified retrospective approach.
+In March 2018, the FASB approved a transition method that provides the option to use the effective date as the date of initial application on transition.
+The Company plans to elect this transition method, and as a result, the Company will not adjust comparative information for prior periods.
+The Company is progressing with its preparation for the adoption and implementation of this new accounting standard.
+The Company anticipates that the adoption of this standard will have a material impact on the Company's consolidated financial statements, as all long-term leases will be recorded on the consolidated balance sheet.
+The majority of the Company's lease portfolio represents leases of real estate for centers, corporate offices, and call centers.